siverv/password-generator-generator/README.md

 - Auto-labelling of unnamed token-sets.
 - Refactoring, cleanup, and documentation
 - Sofic shifts / Explicit state transitions for the password generators.
+- Find how much entropy is needed for secure password.

 ## Credits